Toqe/QuickDeploy/README.md

 	openssl pkcs12 –export –out client-private.pfx –inkey client-example.org.key –in client-example.org.cert
 	openssl pkcs12 –export -nokeys –out client-public.pfx –in client-example.org.cert
 	```
-	* Copy the just created `client-public.pfx` and `client-private.pfx` to `QuickDeploy.Common` and replace the existing ones.
+	* For development: Copy the just created `client-public.pfx` and `client-private.pfx` to `QuickDeploy.Common` and replace the existing ones.

 ### What are the files used for?
 * The server will use `server-private.pfx` to authententicate to the client on connecting and encrypt the connection with TLS.
 The file contains the private keys of the server and should be handled carefully and not be made publicly available.